Updated: Jun 1

 About the Author:

 Which type of problem your dissertation is going to challenge or raise?

-Why is it a problem for the research, academic, scientific, technical, management or legal community?
+Why is it a problem for the research, academic, scientific, technical, the management, or legal community?

 Why is it important for you to find a solution?